 What do recruiters do at each phase to drive the next and inform the candidate about their options: transparently setting expectations, listening and answering questions and concerns, being accountable for the experience as well as the outcome, demonstrating the process is a fair one and ensuring closure.

-The easiest approach is a SWOT analysis with all stakeholders (recruiters, hiring managers, recent new hires, etc.) participating to determine strengths, weaknesses threats, and opportunities for the most important recruiting phases and the most important problems areas.
+The easiest approach is a SWOT analysis with all stakeholders (recruiters, hiring managers, recent new hires, etc.) participating to determine strengths, weaknesses, opportunities and threats for the most important recruiting phases and the most important problems areas.
 Critical job families, quality of hire, conversion and retention concerns and other performance and business indicators should help determine decisions about which touch points to work on.

-Add your ‘partners’ in sourcing, technology, and branding into this discussion if you've not strong internal players.
+Add your partners in sourcing, technology, and branding into this discussion if your internal players aren't strong contributors.

 Not a member?
 You're missing out.